astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

 * building and accomplishing
 * retrospection and wisdom.

-Each of these three descriptions represent a different aspect of Saturnian energy, and the three of them combined pass the sense of a **spiral-like development** of every human being that (provided you accept the model of reincarnations) follows the infinite progression:
+Each of these three descriptions represent a different aspect of Saturnian energy, and the three of them combined pass the sense of a **spiral-like development** of every human being that (provided you accept the **model of reincarnation**) follows the infinite progression:

 ```
 … ➝ birth ➝ growth ➝ accomplishments ➝ wisdom ➝ birth ➝ …
 ```

 This repeating spiralling cycle ensures that the human soul is busy attaining ever **greater degrees of sophistication and accomplishment**.
-It effectively guards against stagnation that naturally develops during the age of wisdom since the renewable energy of striving and learning belongs to the young.
+It effectively guards against stagnation that naturally develops during the age of wisdom since the renewable energy of striving and learning **belongs to the young**.

 And if we to toss aside the model of reincarnations, Saturn returns still offer a useful way to perceive each human life in terms of **succession of meaningful periods** that may shed some light at the mysterious “meaning of life” question.